CoRE-Lab-UCF/MACH-Compound-Flooding/README.md

 ### 13. Combining scaled NTR time series with MSL and Tides
 - **`Comb_NTR_MSL_TIDE.m`**

-**Description**: This function combined the scaled NTR time series with Tidal signal segments and MSL values
+**Description**: This function combines the scaled NTR time series with Tidal signal segments and MSL values

 ### 14. Sampling a RF time series